Caast/caast-documentation/onboarding/README.md

 </script>
 ```

-You can find more informations about Caast Purchase Tracking [here](emitter/README.md)
+You can find more information about Caast Purchase Tracking [here](emitter/README.md)

 #### That's all